454bio/ImageProcessing/README.md

 ImgFolderPath='Your Raw Image Path Folder'; %Replace this with the folder path of your raw images

 Click “Run” button, the processed images will be output in the same directory of your raw image path.

+## Legal

+The attached LICENSE.md solely authorizes the use of the software contained in this repository and provides no other license.

+Usage of Lightning Terminators™️ is governed by a separate license provided upon purchase.